andyatkinson/andyatkinson.github.io/_posts/2024-07-22-postgresql-savepoints.md

 comments: true
 ---

 This is a short post describing the basics of [savepoints](https://www.postgresql.org/docs/current/sql-savepoint.html) within a transaction.
 A transaction is used to form a non-separable unit of work to commit or not, as a unit.
-Transactions are opened using the BEGIN keyword, then either committed or may be rolled back using `ROLLBACK` without any arguments.
+Transactions are opened using the `BEGIN` keyword, then either committed or may be rolled back using `ROLLBACK` without any arguments.

-Within the concept of a transaction, there is a further concept that allows for incremental transaction-level persistence, called "savepoints," which can also be described as forming a sub-transaction, as they have similarities to a transaction but occur within one.
+Within the concept of a transaction, there is a further concept that allows for incremental transaction-level persistence, called "savepoints," which create sub-transactions that have similar properties to a transaction.

-Savepoints mark a particular state of the transaction changes as a recoverable position.
-If a particular transaction wishes to recover there, the same `ROLLBACK` keyword can be used (`ROLLBACK TO`) although it must have the savepoint name otherwise the whole transaction will be rolled back.
+Savepoints mark a particular state of the transaction as a recoverable position.
+In a similar way to how `ROLLBACK` rolls back an entire transaction, `ROLLBACK TO` can be used within a transaction, and with a savepoint name, to restore the state of the data to how it appeared when the savepoint was created.

 ## Commands
 Savepoints have some verbs to know about: